timeplus-io/docs/docs/js-udf.md

 ## Develop a scalar function {#udf}

 A scalar function is a function that returns one value per invocation; in most cases, you can think of this as returning one value per row.
-This contrasts with [Aggregate Functions](#udaf), which return one value per group of rows.
+This contrasts with [Aggregate Functions](#udaf), which returns one value per group of rows.